ashutoshmjain/gita/src/mathuraChap01.md

 <div style="padding-left:40px;font-size:0.9em;">

 Three potencies exist to answer the question - who am I ?
 Knowledge in its unmanifested form, though at eternal peace, must bear a shape to answer this profound question.
 Simply because observance is for only those that have a physical shape - with a mirror image to observe themselves, but such that they are not superimposable.
-In other words - a  chiral physical system arises out of the three potencies.
+In other words - a chiral physical system arises out of three potencies.

 > This is now proven (beyond doubt) that nucleons (Protons and Neutrons), that hold almost entire mass of an atom, rise from three quarks each.
 Given the strong force in nucleus, it is hard to physically observe quarks, but that didn't deter theoretical physicists from pondering what were quarks made of - another deeper layer - a concept that is obviously beyond current tools of observations.
 In conceptual framework of quantum chromodynamics, the Quarks are further made of three color charges denoted as R(ed), B(lue) and G(reen) - the three core potencies for lack of better words.